StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 When you roll three of the same value you have a **critical success**.
 Until your next turn, when you use one of your dice you may choose to make that action a **critical success**.
 Critical successes double the damage, block all damage or upgrade the effect of your action.

-### Turns
+### Combat Actions
-During his turn, a character may do any of the following:
+A character may only make one attack action during his turn and may use reactions that deal damage.
+All characters may do the following:

-* ⚔ Attack one target and do 2 damage.  (once per turn)
+* ⚔ Attack one target and deal damage.
 * ⚔ ✧ Perform a called shot.
-* ✧ Move your movement speed.
+* ✧ Move 20 feet.
 * ✧ Use one item.  (even if it is in a container)
-* ⚔, 🛡, or ✧ Use an ability.

-As a reaction, a character may do one of the following:

-* 🛡 Reduce the damage taken by 1.
 * ✧ Aid an ally in a challenge.

-### Called Shots
-A called shot is performed when a character wants to strike a specific spot on an target.
-A ✧ combat die must be spent in addition to the ⚔ die in order to perform this action.
-The consequence of a called shot on a foe is one extra damage or a condition.
-Confirm your desired outcome before spending dice.

-### Information
-The health and armor of all participants in a combat are know to all.
+* ✧ Throwing an item to an ally.
+* ✧ Using an simple item, like a lever.
+* 🛡 Add 1 to your damage reduction to one attack.

+If a character wishes to perform a creative action, use the following guideline:
+* **1 die** - Something his race, bloodline, class, or profession are likely skilled in.
+* **2 dice** - Something that would be difficult for him to perform.
+* **3 dice** - Something epic.

-### Combat Actions
+### Types of Actions
+The action type should be infered by context.
 * **Actions** happen during a character's turn and cost a combat die to perform.
 * **Reactions** happen when it is not a character's turn and cost a combat die to perform.
     *  **Instants** happen just after a specific action happens.